C.J. Abrams Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, which ranks 13th in the league.
+- The Angels pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

 - The Angels have a 4.05 team ERA that ranks 11th among all MLB pitching staffs.

-- Angels pitchers combine to rank 14th in baseball in home runs surrendered (10 total, 1.1 per game).
+- Angels pitchers combine to rank 13th in baseball in home runs allowed (10 total, 1.1 per game).

-- Suarez (0-1) takes the mound for the Angels to make his second start of the season.
+- The Angels will send Ohtani (1-0) out to make his third start of the season.

-- The left-hander last appeared on Wednesday against the Seattle Mariners, when he went 4 1/3 innings, allowing six earned runs while giving up eight hits.
+- His last time out came in relief on Tuesday when the right-hander threw 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.